janbols/blogger/2018-05-01 about doing lego style validation.md

 ### 2\.
 Chaining validations

 Chaining validations means we need to specify that a validation only needs to be run if a previous validation succeeds.
 We can do this by adding a method on our `Validation` class called `chain`.
 ```java
 public <A> Validation<E, A> chain(Function<T, Validation<E, A>> f) {...}
 ```
 Our validation of `E` or `T` is chained by giving it a function from `T` to another validation of `E` or `A`.
-The function takes the success value of the current validation and returns a new validation and is only called when the current validation is successful.
+The function takes the success value of the current validation and returns a new validation.
+It's only called when the current validation is successful.
 The result is a validation of `E` or `A`.

 ### 3\.
 Combining validations

 Not only, do we want to chain validations, we also want to combine them.
 This means we take 2 `Validation`s and return a new `Validation` that only succeeds when both succeed.
 ```java
 public static <E, A, B, C> Validation<E, C> combine(
             Validation<E, A> first,